aldrichch/resume/README.md

 **Data Entry at Indonesian Economic and Trade Office to Taipei**

-• Inputted 50.000+ data entries from Excel to the website, meticulously ensuring accuracy and consistency.
-Smoothly added this carefully selected dataset to a website, making it easier for users to access and use.

 **Market Research Intern at Ikigai Consulting**

-•	Accomplished competitors’ strategies and customers' existing journeys research, raised Ikigai Consulting performance through 4 customer interviews.

-•	Mapped out a network of 300+ potential partner companies and initiated contact to promote products and services.

 **Research Assistant at Universitas Brawijaya**

-•	Involved in 4 marketing projects, published undergraduate-level journal articles, and analyzed data with SPSS.
-I also contributed as a discussant and speaker in undergraduate thesis exams for marketing topics.

 **Surveyor Assistant Intern at PT.
 SUCOFINDO (PERSERO) Indonesia**

-• Arranged and calculated the laboratory results of the exporter products into the certificates of analysis.

-• Managed surveyor’s export-import certificates, certificate of analysis and sampling, certificate of origin, L/C bank, and draught survey.

 ## Data Analysis Tools
 Python, R, STATA, and SPSS.